 As such, this is the recommended rep-range for the majority of people to lift in for the majority of the time.

-That being said, bear in mind that your muscles don’t know how many reps you’re dealing them.
+That being said, bear in mind that your muscles don’t know how many reps you’re giving them.
 They only react to the stimulus.

 Therefore it’s recommended to vary your program regularly to challenge the muscles in different ways.